• Skip to primary navigation

 Pinterest image with words "Bourbon French 95, French 75 with Bourbon)" in text overlay.

 This bubbly, bourbon-based French 95 is the perfect twist on the popular French 75 cocktail recipe with a bourbon kick.
-It is quite the treat that any bourbon lover will enjoy.
+It is quite the treat that bourbon lovers everywhere will enjoy.
 Plus, it only takes a few minutes and simple ingredients to make.

 Coupe glass with a dried citrus wheel as garnish.

 French 75s are one of my favorite cocktails.
-If you are looking for other variations of the French 75, you should also check out my Empress Gin French 75, which has a beautiful purple hue.
+If you are looking for other variations of the French 75, you should also check out my color changing Empress Gin French 75.
+It has a beautiful purple hue that changes color with the addition of lemon juice, which is such a fun party trick!

 Jump to: